sergimartinezeui/website_hugo/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a 3rd-year PhD student in Political Science at the [London School of Economics and Political Science](https://www.lse.ac.uk/government).
-I use formal theory to study Political Economy.
+I am a PhD student at the Social and Political Sciences Department of the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences) in Florence, Italy.

-More specifically, using models of Political Agency and Lobbying, I consider how transparency regulations and voter’s rationality influence the behaviour of politicians and special interest groups.

-From September 2021 to June 2022 I am visiting the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html).
+From September to December 2021 I am visiting the [NYU Wilf Family Department of Politics](https://as.nyu.edu/departments/politics.html).

+My research interests span the short and long-term effects of political violence and conflict on identities and political behavior.
+I also work on the legacy of authoritarian regimes and the norms attached to democratic transitions using observational, archival and survey data in quasi-causal designs.

+Thanks for visiting my website!